-When the BMW engine malfunction message pops up on your Drive, the check engine light (service engine soon) may also come on.
+Does a BMW Engine Malfunction Reduced Power message come on when your car’s engine computer (DME module) detects a problem?
+When the BMW engine malfunctioning message on your Drive, the check engine light (service engine soon) may also come on.

 BMW Engine Malfunction message is shown on the iDrive screen.

 - Transmission in limp home mode ( in some cases)

 - Reduced engine message coming up during acceleration

 This list of common problems triggers the BMW Engine Malfunction Reduced Power message.
 To determine why you are getting this warning, start by reading the fault codes by connecting a BMW scanner to the OBD-II port under the dashboard on the driver’s side.

 Most BMW engines are equipped with Valvetronic.
 It variates the amount of intake valve lift, eliminating the need for a throttle plate.

 Although this is quite a complex system, it is quite durable.
 If it fails, you might have a poor throttle response and a lack of power.
 The usual failure points are an electric motor and an eccentric shaft position sensor.